Temporary Event Notices

 - any other required matters

-An activity that must be licensed must be carried out as detailed in the notice that has been given.
+An event and the activities carried out must be as those detailed in the notice that has been given.

-Events held in private dwellings are generally not licensable unless those attending are charged for any of the above activities with a view to making a profit (including raising money for charity).
+Events held in private dwellings are generally not licensable unless those attending are charged with a view to making a profit from the activities (including raising money for charity).

 Schedules 1 and 2 of the Licensing Act 2003 provide fuller details of the definitions and exemptions relating to regulated entertainment and late night refreshment.